 Can I bundle hurricane, wind, and flood insurance?

-Yes, extended vacancy may increase premiums or limit coverage unless mitigated with endorsements or security measures.
+Yes, extended vacancies may increase premiums or limit coverage unless mitigated with endorsements or security measures.

-Are insurance costs higher in Gulfport than inland Mississippi?
+Are insurance costs higher in Gulfport than in inland Mississippi?

 Conclusion: